oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ## Creation of Cluster Network through Marketplace
 Marketplace holds applications and images that can be deployed with our infrastructure.
 For customers that want to use Oracle Linux, an HPC Cluster Network image is available and can be launched from directly within marketplace.
+We suggest launching the [CFD Ready Cluster](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/75645211) that will contain librairies needed for CFD.

 1. Within marketplace, select **Get App** at the top right.
 2. Select the OCI Region then click **Sign In**.
 3. Verify the version of the HPC Cluster image and then select the *Compartment* where the cluster will be launched.
 Accept the terms and conditions, then **Launch Stack**.